Overview

 - Selecting the Big-IP Edge Client App.

-- If prompted to log in, right away, close that window and say Yes you want to disconnect.
+- If prompted to log in, right away, close that window using the X and say Yes you want to disconnect.
 (This is because it often fails to connect the first time. )

 - Then select the Connect button.